qvnwdra/nwdra-hugo/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about meetings, events and issues.
+You can also use the form below for any inquiries about meetings, events and campaigns.
 Don’t be shy, drop us a line!